 The annual Grant Proposal Development Workshop is an intensive and comprehensive hands-on writing program for faculty interested in developing or revising a proposal.

-• PART 1: Open to all faculty and postdocs, but material is geared towards early career faculty and postdocs with little grant-writing experience.
+• PART 1: Open to everyone, but material is geared towards early career faculty and postdocs with little grant-writing experience.

-• PART 2: Open by application only for a cohort of 10-15 faculty at any career stage and any level of grant-writing experience who have identified a funding opportunity and are planning to submit a proposal in the next year.
+• PART 2: Open by application only for a cohort of 10-15 faculty who have identified a funding opportunity and are planning to submit a proposal in the next year.
+Content is geared towards those who are newer to grant writing and/or those who want a refresher on best practices.
 Participants will receive personalized support, review, and feedback.

 Please email: RD@uml.edu for any questions.